-What did you think of Caine’s Arcade?
-Didn't it warm your heart and make you smile?
-If so, you're not alone.
-It warmed the hearts and put smiles on the faces of several million people — all within a few days thanks to the Internet!
+What did you think of Baby Shark?
+How about Caine’s Arcade?
+Did you watch that huge glacier collapse in Iceland?
+These videos captured the attention of several million people — all within a few days, thanks to the Internet!

-Caine's Arcade is an example of what's called a video.
-In the wintertime, is a word you probably don't want to hear.
-Children spreading viruses from one person to another can lead an entire classroom to be sick at one time.
+These are all examples of videos.
+In the winter, is the last word want to hear.
+It describes illnesses that easily spread from one person to another.
+Sometimes, this can lead a whole classroom to be sick at one time.

-videos can consist of just about anything.
+What are videos about?
+They can be about just about anything.
 Many are funny videos that make people laugh.
-Others may contain actual events that just happened to be caught on camera.
-The common theme of videos is that they’re interesting and they inspire people to share them with their friends.
+Others may have actual events caught on camera.
+The common theme of videos is that they’re interesting.
+They inspire people to share them with their friends.